 The mango that looks fine on the outside, but went wrong on the inside

-What you see: A brown, possibly purplish color throughout your mango’s flesh What it is: Deteriorating mango flesh Eat or toss: Toss!
-This mango will not taste
+What you see: A brown, possibly purplish color when you slice into your mango.
+What it is: Deteriorating mango flesh.
+Eat or toss: Toss!
+This mango will not

 Aged cheddar with a crusty, white smear?